In November 2017, United Oil & Gas farmed into the Tullow Oil operated Walton Morant Licence, offshore Jamaica, at a 20% equity level.

 In May 2018, the acquisition of 2,250km2 of 3D seismic data was successfully completed.
-This was the first ever 3D survey completed in Jamaica, and was focussed on the high-graded Colibri lead.
+This was the first ever 3D survey completed in Jamaica and was focussed on the high-graded Colibri Prospect.

 Although offshore Jamaica is a true Frontier Basin, there is compelling evidence that a working petroleum system is present.

-11 wells have been drilled to date (9 onshore, 2 offshore).
-None of these appear to have tested valid structures, yet all bar one contained hydrocarbon shows.
+11 wells have been drilled in Jamaica to date (9 onshore, 2 offshore).
+None of these wells are considered to have tested valid structures, yet all bar one contained hydrocarbon shows.
 The most recent of these wells was drilled in 1983.

 Extensive fieldwork, drop-core and seep analysis studies were conducted between 2014 and 2017, prior to United joining the licence.
 3,650km of 2D seismic were also acquired in 2016 and 2017.
-This work served to increase the confidence in the presence of a working petroleum system, has high-graded the preferred plays, and led to the identification of numerous structures, including the robust Colibri prospect which is in an optimal location to test the offshore Jamaica petroleum system, and which has been further supported by the recent identification of an active thermogenically derived offshore oil seep to the south of the structure.
-Colibri has been estimated to hold gross meancase prospective resources of over 200mmbbls.
+This work served to increase the confidence in the presence of a working petroleum system, high-graded the preferred plays, and led to the identification of numerous structures, including the robust Colibri Prospect which is in an optimal location to test the offshore Jamaica petroleum system.

-Given the size of the Walton Morant licence (>32,000km2), it is perhaps not surprising that numerous follow-up structures have been identified.
-These would be significantly de-risked given success at Colibri.
+The Walton Morant Licence covers an extensive area (c.
+22,400km2) and numerous follow-up structures have been identified that would be significantly de-risked by success at Colibri.

-..
-Identified structures, Walton Morant Licence, offshore Jamaica
+Identified prospects and leads, Walton Morant Licence, offshore Jamaica

 Walton Morant Play Elements and Stratigraphy